MatthewBrazill/vulcan-testing-app/README.md

 ## Summary
 This small application was originally used by me to learn golang, but has since expanded into a single repo containing several services, databases and backends for the same webapp - the `vulcan-testing-app`.

 The application is just a basic application that allows some CRUD actions for god's of several ancient pantheons (though this might change in the future).
-Written in several languages, the application is deliberatly overcomplicated to allow me to try out different languages, technologies, development concepts, as well as learn about systems archetecture in a environment that is familiar to me and I know inside out.
+Written in several languages, the application is deliberately overcomplicated to allow me to try out different languages, technologies, development concepts, as well as learn about systems architecture in a environment that is familiar to me and I know inside out.

 ## Technologies
 The following isa non-exhaustive list of the technologies that have been used in this repository: